The Predefined Containers

 The "users" container is designed to provide individual user development environments and is used by the platform to manage application services.

-When creating a new web-based shell, Jupyter Notebook, or Zeppelin service, the platform automatically creates a
+When creating a new web-based shel or Jupyter Notebook, the platform automatically creates a

 $HOME) and is used to store different files for managing the service.